 Faculty members who receive reassigned time will record the assignment and will report on the results of the assignment on their Annual Faculty Records.
 The productive use of this reassigned time will be a factor considered by Chairs in the annual evaluation of faculty who have received it.

 Similarly, Chairs who receive reassigned time for purposes other than the administrative duties of their position will report on the results of the assignment in their Annual Faculty Records.
 The productive use of this reassigned time will be a factor considered by Deans and the Provost and VCAA in their annual evaluation of Chairs.

-Academic Department Chairs are eligible for reassigned time based on the number of faculty they supervise.
+Academic Department Chairs are eligible for reassigned time based on the number of full-time faculty they supervise.
 (Reassigned time is measured in contact hours as a reduction in the standard 24 contact hours of teaching per academic year.)

-Directors of the following academic and curricular support programs are eligible for reassigned time as listed.
+Directors of the following academic and curricular support programs are eligible for annual reassigned time as listed.